raviinit/loan-rest-api/README.md

     Note: Laravel 9.0 requires PHP 8.0 or above

 > Installed laravel/laravel latest version to develop APIs (https://laravel.com/docs/9.x/installation)
-    composer create-project laravel/lumen loan-trans-rest-apis
+    composer create-project laravel/laravel loan-rest-apis

-    Laravel/laravel installed at loan-trans-rest-apis folder and which should be configured as local.loan-trans-rest-apis.com
+    Laravel/laravel installed at loan-rest-api folder and which should be configured as local.loan-rest-api.com

     - cd into the directory loan-rest-api
     - composer update